I Want To...

 Our work with members of the Lacks family since 2010 has resulted in the development of a series of programs to recognize and honor Henrietta Lacks and her extraordinary contribution to clinical research and the advancement of health throughout the world.

-These include scholarships, annual symposia and a historical exhibit on the Johns Hopkins medical campus.
+These include scholarships, engagement with local schools, and annual symposia.
 In 2016, Johns Hopkins began discussions about naming a new building on the medical campus and a graduate-level scholarship at the school of medicine for Henrietta Lacks.

 Henrietta Lacks Symposiums